haikuowuya/PromptDialog/README.md

 ##STEP1
 In you project,"Properties -> Android -> Library -> Add -> PromptyDialog",so you already add this lib.
 ##STEP2
-In you project,input the following code:
+In you project,add the following code:

 ```java
 {